 You can pull all these metrics directly from Shopify.
-To determine the max daily sales, use the Sales over time report and the “variant” filter to determine daily sales for the unit for which you want to calculate the reorder point.
+To determine the max daily sales volume, use the Sales over time report and the “variant” filter to determine daily sales of the unit for which you want to calculate the reorder point.
 From this view, you’ll be able to determine the maximum daily sales over a specific time period.

 The average daily unit sales refers to the number of units you sell of a particular product over a specified period of time.
 To determine this, refer to the Average inventory sold per day report in Shopify.

 Say you sell 1.5 units of serving bowls per day.

 The average delivery lead time is the amount of time it takes to receive a shipment of stock.
 To get this, divide your total number of lead times by a set period of time.

 You know that the longest they’ve had to wait for a purchase order was 15 days, but on average, it takes 10 days to receive serving bowls from their supplier.
 Therefore, the safety stock is: (5 x 15) - (10 x 1.5) = 60 units.